Our Origin Story

 Against Isolation

-Influenced by Fluxus, the Book Art movement, the Black Mountain poets, new improvisational music, punk, and any number of other avant-garde schools of the era, Woodland Pattern’s founders and the community of poets, musicians, and artists that soon emerged there created a vibrant scene that valued DIY practices, interdisciplinary experimentation, and collaboration—values that have remained consistent with Woodland Pattern’s identity.
-Forty years later, we remain a cultural center where poetry, performance art, sound works, films, and visual art coexist on a daily basis.
-And what began literally as a pop-up book rack is now a nationally recognized collection of over 25,000 small-press titles.
+Influenced by Fluxus, the Book Art movement, new improvisational music, and a number of poetic schools of the era, Woodland Pattern’s founders and the community of poets, musicians, and artists that soon emerged there created a vibrant scene that valued DIY practices, interdisciplinary experimentation, and collaboration—values that have remained consistent with Woodland Pattern’s identity.
+More than four decades years later, we remain a cultural center where poetry, performance art, sound works, film, and visual art coexist on a daily basis—and what literally began as a pop-up book rack is now an internationally recognized collection of more than 25,000 small-press titles and the largest assemblage of contemporary poetry available for purchase in the United States.

 We acknowledge that in Milwaukee we live and work on traditional Potawatomi, Ho-Chunk, and Menominee homelands along the southwest shores of Michigami, part of North America’s largest system of freshwater lakes, where the Milwaukee, Menominee, and Kinnickinnic rivers meet and the people of Wisconsin’s sovereign Anishinaabe, Ho-Chunk, Menominee, Oneida, and Mohican nations remain present.